 ±

-I will be co-teaching PHIL10040: Introduction to Ethics with Christopher Cowley with my half of the course focussing on moral theory.
-I will cover intuitionism, consequentialism, deontology and a special topic on need.
+I co-taught the first year course PHIL10040: Introduction to Ethics with Christopher Cowley with my half of the course focussing on moral theory.
+I covered intuitionism, consequentialism, deontology and a special topic on need.

 Philosophy Residential Summer School (Summer 2019, UCL)